We believe in PERFECTING our skills.

 MSc Applied Behaviour Analysis, BCBA

 Reshani Satharasinghe holds a Bachelor of Science in Animal Biology from the National University of Singapore and has a Masters in Applied Behavior Analysis from St. Cloud State University.
 She has provided behavior therapy for children on the autism spectrum since the inception of our Singapore office in 2004, under the direction of Associate Director, Mr. Toby Mountjoy.
 In 2005, she was seconded to our office in Seal Beach, California to complete a 15 months internship, under the supervision of our Directors, Drs.
 Ronald Leaf and John McEachin.

 Since her return in January 2007, she ran the training programme for new staff.
 She also provided intensive parent training through our Supernanny/Res-Q programme.
 In 2008, she became a Case Supervisor, providing clinical support and case management.
 In 2010, she completed a 5-month attachment to our UK office and worked as the Regional Coordinator of Services in Leeds.

 She returned to Singapore in August 2010 to provide consultation, supervision and training to both clients, parents and staff in Singapore, as well as regionally.
 Reshani is currently a Behavior Consultant at AP Singapore and regularly conducts a series of training workshops, lectures and school consultations to both professionals and members of the public.

 Reshani is also Board Certified Behavior Analyst (BCBA).

 MSc Applied Behavior Analysis, BCBA

 Since 2003, Yati has been working with children with autism using Applied Behavior Analysis (ABA) in one-on-one as well as school settings.
 After completing her supervisory training in our Hong Kong office under the direction of Mr. Toby Mountjoy in 2006, she has conducted staff training, intensive parent education groups as well as various workshops for teachers and professionals, parent consultation and public talks.
 She also oversees the Little Learners school program and social skills group for children of various ages.

-Presently, she is a Senior Case Supervisor, providing clinical support and case management to children in Singapore and overseas.
+Presently, she is a Behavior Consultant at AP Singapore, providing clinical support and case management to children in Singapore and overseas.
 She also conducts training, lectures and workshops for parents, schools and professionals in Singapore and internationally.